Cindy Rodríguez is currently a Journalist-in-Residence at Emerson College in Boston.

 In January 2011, the International Center for Journalists selected Cindy as an international reporting fellow.
 She traveled to Israel for her multimedia reporting project this spring.

-Prior to immersing herself in all things digital, Cindy worked in the world of print as an award-winning journalist and former newspaper columnist.
+Prior to immersing herself in all things digital, Cindy worked in the world of print as an award-winning journalist and columnist.
 During her lengthy career, she parachuted into stories throughout the country, working on big breaking news stories, including covering the terrorist attacks of Sept.
 11, 2001, and its aftermath, writing nuanced stories about how the attacks profoundly shaped American thinking and immigration policy.

 She covered race relations and cultural affairs forThe Detroit News, and was the lead writer on an award-winning series on the 40th anniversary of the 1967 Detroit riots.